 There is also a new café next to the Tiger Valley offering a great view of the animals.

-The exhibition will open until 31 December 2024.
+The exhibition is open until 31 May 2025.

 Every new area in Tallinn Zoo is a source of excitement.
 The newly opened rainforest area introduces the unique and diverse wildlife of Southeast Asia.
 In the rainforest, you can meet nocturnal birds and animals as well as predators who enjoy the water.